25 years of economics Alumni celebration 2024

 As part of our growing OUBEP alumni community, we understand the importance of fostering connections and sharing insights.

-Last year’s 2nd annual alumni event brought together graduates for an evening of networking, highlighted by a compelling keynote from Beata Javorcik, Chief Economist at the EBRD, on “Globalisation in Turbulent Times.”
+In 2023 the 2nd annual alumni event brought together graduates for an evening of networking, highlighted by a compelling keynote from Beata Javorcik, Chief Economist at the EBRD, on “Globalisation in Turbulent Times.”

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.